 I always love having a little plant buddy on my desk, storing them on bookshelves is a great way to keep them elevated – essential if you have pets or kids running around.

-This was my fave corner of my old flat, it housed our monstera which as you can kinda see from these two pics, grew fast.
+This was my favourite corner of my old flat, it housed our monstera which as you can kinda see from these two pics, grew fast.
 We also had spider plants, palms and a lot of aloes.

 The string of hearts is such a great houseplant.
 I’d never had one before but it’s low maintenance and grows really quickly so it makes a beautiful impact in the room.